 Are you planning a wedding in the great outdoors?
 Somewhere rural, or in the countryside?
 Maybe a converted barn or stables, or somewhere with extensive gardens?
 Maybe you’re planning on a small wedding in the Scottish hills?
 Or a celebration by the shore of a loch or a beach wedding?

 If so, then it’s always a good idea to be prepared for countryside weddings.
 I’ve put together this must-have list of things to pack for your outdoor wedding.
-These are some brilliant little tips I’ve learned from having photographed plenty of weddings in the Scottish countryside.
+These are some brilliant little tips I’ve learned from having photographed plenty of outdoor wedding ceremonies in the Scottish countryside.

 It’s also a good idea to remind guests to be prepared – either include a note with your invite or on your wedding website.

 This really is a must have, particularly in late spring/ summer.

 If you’re planning a wedding in Scotland, then Smidge will spare your wedding guests from being the main course for the Scottish midgies.
 Avon Skin So Soft is also popular, but personally I use Smidge while photographing a countrside wedding.
 It’s relatively easy to find in most Scottish outdoor shops, or you can also buy it down online.

 It’s a great idea to buy a few bottles and pop them into your wedding toiletry hamper at your wedding.
 You can also remind guests to come prepared – particularly if they’re coming from overseas.